JacobGorman613/cl-api/readme.md

 	- handle cases where tests fail in demo
 	- improve the last diagram in diagrams
 		- it was rushedto finish before a meeting and is highly informal
+	- update idp to hold state (session_id) and deal with multiple users at once